Hard Wired: Singles

 Circuitry is the only single taken from Hard Wired.
 The limited edition came as a two CD Digipak packaging with different artwork that didn't include the second CD.
 This CD, titled Circuitry Disc 2, was part of the limited edition box of Hard Wired and packed in a slipcase.
 The first disc is a Mixed Mode CD and contains interactive content.
 It includes the official video for the track "Millennium" from the 1994 album of the same name and photo galleries.
 The data track is listed as first track titled "CD-ROM File" on the back cover.
 The track is only playable on computers running Windows and requires at least Windows 3.1.
 Disc 1 includes three remixes of "Circuitry" two of which are from Biosphere and Haujobb.
 The song "Epidemic" is a non-album track.
 The second disc includes another remix of "Circuitry" as well as non-album tracks "Destructive Transformation" and "Hydrogen".
 The idea to involve other artists in remixing originated from the label Off Beat.

 Although the following single Plasticity did not appear on Hard Wired it evolved from the album's production process.
 "It is part of the same sessions", said Rhys Fulber in an interview with Sonic Boom Magazine.
 According to Fulber this was intentional and was already done with the Virus single: "We kept it off the album to release later [...]
 It gives people a reason to check it out because if you release it as a single that is already on album no one is really going to care."
 Along with the original version and a Haujobb remix the single features non-album track "Replicant".
 A video clip was shot in Vancouver for the track "Plasticity" which also received airplay on Much Music.
+Vocalist Bill Leeb described the video as "very techno-orientated and hard-driving" with "a lot of computer images" and being "virtual reality-related".
 The video won the award for Best Alternative Video at the 7th annual MuchMusic Video Awards in Toronto in 1996.

 The track "Plasticity" is featured in the article series 101 Greatest Industrial Songs of All Time in COMA Music Magazine where it holds rank 70.

 Most tracks of the singles were re-released in 1999 through Off Beat on the compilation album Explosion, together with tracks from the "Colombian Necktie" and "Comatose" singles.
 The timing of its release to coincide with the release of Implode was met with Bill Leeb's disapproval.
 Plasticity was re-released in 2012 by German record label Infacted Recordings, limited to 1,000 copies.
 The rereleased version contains the "Fatalist" single and the "Prophecy" single as additional tracks.
 A remastered vinyl version of the single was issued in July 2015 by Artoffact.
 Among the tracks already found on the original single it features another hitherto unpublished remix by Haujobb called "Plasticity (Dope Experience)".